tenzir/bench/README.md

 ### `bench prepare`

-Fetch the reference datasets (currently Suricata EVE JSON and Zeek conn logs), derive helper artifacts such as CSV and key-value views, and store everything under `data/`:
+Fetch the reference datasets (currently Suricata EVE JSON and Zeek conn logs), derive helper artifacts such as CSV and key-value views, and store everything in the platform-specific cache directory (e.g. `~/.cache/tenzir-bench/datasets`):

 ```bash
 bench prepare